afbranco/RSSF-DI/install.md

 This assumes that the HTML page will be transferred/copied to another machine that serves the web.

 **Note:** *This procedure assumes the web server machine as `obaluae.inf.puc-rio.br`.
-Please, adjust the remote user and machine accordingly to your project needs.*
+Please, adjust the remote user and machine according to your project needs.*

 ## This procedure will explain next items:
 1. Install Lua 5.1 & LuaRocks